multiRH/MR-HUB/docs/index.md

-# Multi-Research HUB
+# MR-HUB

-This research group investigates the topics related to the environment such as:
+The MultiResearch-Hub investigates the topics related to the environment such as:

 * [Monitoring of Volcanic Activity](research/volcan.md)
 * [Monitoring of Air Quality](research/air_quality.md)